Blackpoll warbler: Migration

 To accomplish this flight, the blackpoll warbler nearly doubles its body mass in staging areas and takes advantage of a shift in prevailing wind direction to direct it to its destination.
-When they fly southward over the Atlantic they burn, 0.08 g of fat every hour.
+When they fly southward over the Atlantic, they burn 0.08 g of fat every hour.
 This route averages 3000 km over water, requiring a potentially nonstop flight of around 72 to 88 hours.
 They travel at a speed of about 27 mph.
 Blackpolls can weigh more than 20 g when they leave the United States and lose 4 or more grams by the time they reach South America.
 Some of the blackpolls land in Bermuda before going on.
 Some birds, often with lower body weights, do not make it.

-Using a tiny light level geolocator biologists have proven that the black poll flies an average of 2540 km (2270 to 2770 km) non-stop over an average of 62 h, up to 3 days, corresponding to about 41 km/h.
-In 2013, 37 blackpolls from Vermont and Nova Scotia carried a miniaturized geolocator weighing 0.5 g with harness on their back.
-The device recorded light-levels, from which longitudes and latitudes could be estimated, and in 2014 the scientists recovered five of the original 37.
+Using a tiny light-level geolocator biologists have proven that the black poll flies an average of 2540 km (2270 to 2770 km) non-stop over an average of 62 h, up to 3 days, corresponding to about 41 km/h.
+In 2013, 37 blackpolls from Vermont and Nova Scotia carried a miniaturized geolocator weighing 0.5 g with the harness on their back.
+The device recorded light levels, from which longitudes and latitudes could be estimated, and in 2014 the scientists recovered five of the original 37.
 Four of the five birds departed from western Nova Scotia between September 25 and October 21, and traveled at speeds between 10.7 and 13.4 meters per second.
 The study revealed that the spring migration overland and the autumn routes overwater were "dramatically different".
 When the flight distance per body mass was compared to other birds, only the ruby-throated hummingbird might travel more kilometres per gram (estimated around 210–280 km/g vs. 233 km/g for blackpolls).